crnh/AlarmDaemon/README.md

 ## Why would you want to use this?

 Being a student, my life is more or less dictated by my university's schedule, so being able to schedule my alarms based on the university calendar makes life a little bit easier.
-Of course, I also want to be able to override this schedule. bla bla bla.
+Of course, I also want to be able to override this schedule, so it should also be able to use times I entered in Home Assistant.
+This functionality needs a lot of automations in order to get it working, and so `WakeApp` was born.
+Yes, it is complex and probably a niche case.
+But if it works for me, it's probably worth sharing.

 ## Configuration